taotianli/taotianli.github.io/content/authors/admin/_index.md

 ## About Me

-Tianli Tao is a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
+I'm born in Shanghai, China.
+Now, I'm a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
 His research interest is deep learning methods with its application in medical imaging.